rbenefo/Orbital-Warfare-Game/README.md

 ### Mechanics:
 - Temperature: Temperature rises when ships thrust, or use their lasers.
 If the temperature gauge gets completely full, the ship overheats and dies.
 - Fuel: Fuel is used when the ships thrust.
 If the ship runs out of fuel, it will stop being able to maneuver.
+- Damage: Laser damage is a function of distance; the closer you are to the target, the more damage the laser will cause.
+Coilgun damage is a function of relative velocity-- the higher the relative velocity between the coilgun round and a ship upon impact, the greater the damage.

 ## Basic Strategy